-We have acted as bond counsel in connection with the issuance of \$225,000,000 General Obligation Bonds, Series 2017 Bonds (the "2017 Bonds" or the "Bonds") by The State of Delaware (the "State") on the date hereof.
-The Bonds are issued as fully registered Bonds as provided in the Bonds and in a resolution of the Issuing Officers of the State adopted on February 23, 2017 (the "Resolution").
+On the date hereof, we have acted as bond counsel in connection with the issuance by The State of Delaware (the "State") of its \$300,000,000 General Obligation Bonds, Series 2020A (the "Bonds").
+The Bonds are issued as fully registered Bonds as provided in the Bonds and in a resolution of the Issuing Officers of the State adopted on January 22, 2020 (the "Resolution").